-Online sports betting firms in Africa offer a variety of payment methods for customers to deposit money into their betting accounts and withdraw their winnings.
+Online sports betting firms in Africa offer a variety of payment methods for customers to deposit money (before you register and deposit into your betting account, take a look at our free bet bonus on registration page) into their betting accounts and withdraw their winnings.
 The payment options are among the main considerations by a majority of customers when registering with a betting firm.
 It is standard for betting companies to provide more than one payment method for their customers.
 Most customers want payment methods that are quick, convenient, and have minimal charges.
 It is also important for the payment methods to be secure and reliable for both parties.

 Overview payment methods for betting: